plakak/easy-vuex-modules/README.md

 ```

 ### mapGetters, mapMutations, mapActions
 The real power of `easy-vuex-modules` shows here.
-While defining a state user also defines a namespaceMap that later allows
+While defining a state user also defines a `namespaceMap` that later allows
-to resolve getters/mutations/actions without use of error-prone strings.
+to resolve getters/mutations/actions without use of error-prone strings. `namespaceMap` is a simple object with names that are used throught the store.
+You'll see how to build it in next section.

 #### Before:
  ```